-For Sea-Doo personal watercraft produced for sale in the states of California or New York, that are originally sold to a resident or subsequently warranty registered to a resident in the state of California or New York, please also refer to the applicable California and New York Emissions Control Warranty Statement.
+For Sea-Doo personal watercraft produced for sale in California, that are originally sold in California to a California resident or subsequently warranty registered to a California resident, please also refer to the applicable California Emissions Control Warranty Statement.

 3. CONDITIONS TO HAVE WARRANTY COVERAGE